Actualizado Reviewed

 Provide an accessible, trustworthy, nonjudgmental multidisciplinary health care team.

-• Include care providers, nurses, social workers, case managers, pharmacists, medication managers, and administrative staff on the care team; train all members on providing compassionate and patient-centered care.
+• Include care providers, nurses, social workers, case managers, pharmacists, medication managers, and administrative staff on the care team; train all members on providing compassionate and person-centered care.

 Strengthen early linkage to care and retention in care.